HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 It means that more than 10% of the websites are testing a feature that disables the benefits provided by the partitioning of third-party storage.
 Note that the [storage partitioning](https://developers.google.com/privacy-sandbox/cookies/storage-partitioning) applies to select storage related APIs that do not include cookies.
 The second most prevalent trial is <a hreflang="en" href="https://chromestatus.com/feature/4649601971257344">`FledgeBiddingAndAuctionServer`</a> with deployment over 6.62% of the mobile websites.

-## Privacy Sandbox Proposals
+## Privacy Sandbox proposals

-**Overview.** Privacy Sandbox, introduced by Google in 2019, contains several proposals that are aimed at curbing privacy-invasive practices on the web by aiming to strike a balance between user privacy and the continued viability of online advertising, which supports free content and services on the web.
+Privacy Sandbox, introduced by Google in 2019, contains several proposals that are aimed at curbing privacy-invasive practices on the web by aiming to strike a balance between user privacy and the continued viability of online advertising, which supports free content and services on the web.
 Among privacy sandbox proposals, Topics, Protected Audience, and Attribution Reporting have garnered significant attention because of their implications on targeted advertising, interest-based ad auctions, and privacy-preserving conversion tracking, respectively.
 In this section, we measure the adoption of these proposals to assess the readiness of websites and ad-tech (e.g., advertising platforms, tracking entities), in incorporating these proposals.
 Note that some of these proposals are not solely limited to Chrome, they are tested by other browsers such as Microsoft Edge.

 We first provide the prevalence of these APIs.
 We note that Topics API, Protected Audience API (previously known as FLEDGE), and Attribution Reporting API have the highest presence across different advertising publishing technologies.
 These are respectively present on 33%, 63%, and 27% of top-1K websites.
 Amongst top-10M websites, the presence drops to 7%, 63%, and 24%, respectively.
 Note that the presence does not imply the adoption of these APIs by websites.